 Because SaaS products do not need to be run on specific computers or from a particular office space, users can access them from any device, anywhere.
 The only requirement is an internet connection for employees to have access to the digital workplace.

-6. Cost Savings for On-Premise Software Vs. Cloud
+6. Cost Savings for SaaS versus On-Premise

-- Minimal upfront investment costs for hardware and software, instead leasing from a SaaS provider as needed
+- Minimal upfront investment costs for hardware and software, instead of leasing from a SaaS provider as needed

 - Capacity expansion without restructuring costs